 So now you are at the braai and one thing you are SURE to see on there will be some boerewors.

-Boerewors is a type of sausage which always contains beef and some pork and/or lamb.
+Boerewors is a type of mainly beef sausage (it always contains beef mixed with some pork and/or lamb).
 It consists of pure meat with some added spices.

-The name boerewors is derived from the Afrikaans words for farmer – boer and sausage – wors.
+The name boerewors is derived from the Afrikaans words for a farmer – Boer and sausage – wors.
+Farmer sausage in other words.

 Read More | 12 Essential South Africa travel tips – things NOT to do when you visit